ForzaETH/predictive-spliner/README.md

 # predictive-spliner
-Predictive Spliner planner for the ForzaETH race stack
+Predictive Spliner planner for the ForzaETH race stack.